Ish Smith

-Ishmael Larry Smith (born July 5, 1988) is an American professional basketball player for the Denver Nuggets of the National Basketball Association (NBA).
+Ishmael Larry Smith (born July 5, 1988) is an American former professional basketball player who is a professional scout for the Washington Wizards of the National Basketball Association (NBA).
 He played college basketball for the Wake Forest Demon Deacons.
 Smith holds the record of playing for the most NBA franchises, at 13.
+He won an NBA championship with the Denver Nuggets in 2023.